label_based_euclidean_cluster#

 Default Configuration Notes#

-The default parameter file keeps common road users and filters out map/background classes.
+The default parameter file keeps shared clustering and shape-estimation parameters only.

 Assumptions / Known Limits#

-- The node assumes the incoming pointcloud already represents semantically segmented points.
+- The node assumes the incoming pointcloud already represents semantically segmented points and uses the

 Intended Usage#